jhanink/aetv/obs-dp-scores-overview.md

 ![](https://github.com/playatgtb/aetv/blob/main/images/obs-macro-refresh-scores-2.png?raw=true)

 ## Final Thoughts
-Integrating with OBS and Digital pool with our screens required an iterative process of learning the ins and outs of OBS, browser source, advanced screen switcher, and considerable trial and error to overcome a very aggressive OBS browser cache.
+Integrating with OBS and Digital pool with our screens required an iterative process of learning the (sometimes unexpected) behavior of OBS, browser source, advanced screen switcher, and considerable trial and error to overcome a very aggressive OBS cache.

 Our solution ultimately required a complex combination of
 * OBS source settings